 Reducing the risk is possible

-A recent report in The Lancet, by Livingston et al., identified hearing loss as the greatest modifiable risk factor for dementia in midlife.3 Recognition of this risk will motivate individuals to be more proactive about their hearing health, with the aim of creating a movement to reduce the global impact of hearing loss.
+A recent report in The Lancet, by Livingston and colleagues, identified hearing loss as the greatest modifiable risk factor for dementia in midlife.3 Recognition of this risk will motivate individuals to be more proactive about their hearing health, with the aim of creating a movement to reduce the global impact of hearing loss.

 Three ways HCPs can make a difference